Mintaa911/100-days-of-code/log.md

 **Thoughts**: I have come across different concept in ES6 concepts like Arrow function, rest/spread, destructuring, ObjectFreez and other.
 This concepts makes coding easier.

 **Link to work:** [coding exercises] https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/#basic-javascript

+### Day 3: March 19, 2021

+**Today's Progress**: Read and practiced Regular Expressions in javascript

+**Thoughts**: I see that Regex is very useful for form validation and check string patterns

+**Link to work:** [coding exercises] https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/#basic-javascript